alhashimphd/Tutorials/Git_Bash.md

 touch file.txt
 ```

-Script to save list of Excel files in the current directory along with their sizes (in bytes) and modification dates.
-Copy and paste the code into a text file and name it ```ListAllExcelFiles.sh```.
-When ready to run the file, lauch the Git Bash Terminal and type ```Bash ListAllExcelFiles.sh```
+Script to save the list of Excel files in the current directory along with their sizes (in bytes) and modification dates.
+To use the script, copy and paste the code into a text file and name it ```ListAllExcelFiles.sh```.
+When ready to generate the list, lauch the Git Bash Terminal and run the script by typing ```Bash ListAllExcelFiles.sh```.
+A File named ```listOfExcelFiles.txt``` that contains the aformentioned information will be generated.
 ```
 #!/usr/bin/env bash